Panther-lair - Duke shoots Pitt out of the Pete

 While Hinson was limited by volume, he certainly wasn’t the only Pitt player to struggle on Tuesday night.
 Freshman guards Bub Carrington and Jaland Lowe, who combined to average nearly 30 points per game over the previous three contests, were both held without a field goal in the first half; Lowe finally hit a jump shot three minutes into the second half, while Carrington wouldn’t connect until there were less than 12 minutes left in the game.

-Carrington would and Lowe each finished with nine points; Carrington shot 4-of-16 form the floor, while Lowe went 3-of-10.
+Carrington finished with 10 points and Lowe scored nine; Carrington shot 4-of-16 form the floor, while Lowe went 3-of-10.

 Hinson never got the volume he needed in the second half, attempting just three shots in 10 minutes before sitting the final 9:40.